The Kohn Algorithm on Denjoy-Carleman Classes: Equivalence of Types

-{\bf Proof:} Let $r$ be the defining function of $\Omega.$ The hypothesis says that $r \in C_M (U).$ As seen in Section~\ref{subkohnalg}, the Kohn algorithm involves only differentiations, taking of real radicals, addition, and multiplication starting with $r.$ Addition and multiplication appear not only in the generation of various ideals but also in the computation of all Jacobians involved. $C_M (U)$ is a ring, hence closed under addition and multiplication, and also closed under differentiation by assumption.
-Finally, by definition the real radical of an ideal $\I$ stays in the same ring in which $\I$ lies.
+We start by describing a modification of the Kohn algorithm on a domain whose defining function $r$ is of class $C_M$ that only produces germs of Denjoy-Carleman functions in the same class.
+We assume the class $C_M$ is closed under differentiation.
+As seen in Section~\ref{subkohnalg}, the Kohn algorithm involves only differentiations, taking of real radicals, addition, and multiplication starting with $r.$ Addition and multiplication appear not only in the generation of various ideals but also in the computation of all Jacobians involved.
+In the modified Kohn algorithm, ideals are generated in the ring $C_{M, b \Omega} (x_0)$ and $\sqrt[\R]{\, \cdot \, }$ is computed in the sense of Definition~\ref{realrad} solely with elements in the ring $C_{M, b \Omega} (x_0)$ and not all of $\smooth_{b \Omega} (x_0).$ It is clear that the termination of this modified algorithm implies the termination of the original Kohn algorithm on germs.
+We shall denote by $\tilde I^q_k (x_0)$ the ideals of subelliptic multipliers given by this modified Kohn algorithm.

-{\bf Convention:} Since the two elements $r$ and $coeff\{\partial r \wedge \dbar r \wedge (\partial \dbar r)^{n-q}\}$ that start the Kohn algorithm are global, i.e. defined on the closure of the whole domain, it is possible to run a modification of the Kohn algorithm on a neighborhood $U_{x_0}$ of $x_0$ that is small enough that the following are satisfied: